We originally posted Erika Snyder's story in June of 2017, just less than a year after she had spinal fusion surgery at Gillette.

-As Deb Snyder sat in the patient waiting area while her daughter Erika completed her follow-up X-rays, she overheard the conversation of the mother and daughter next to her.
+As Debra Gaborik sat in the patient waiting area while her daughter Erika completed her follow-up X-rays, she overheard the conversation of the mother and daughter next to her.
 From the sound of it, they were beginning the process that she and Erika had gone through only months previously.

-Erika had been diagnosed with adolescent idiopathic scoliosis (AIS) earlier that year, and had recently had surgery to fuse her spine.
-When Erika was done with her appointment, Deb initiated a conversation between the two families.
+Erika had been diagnosed with adolescent idiopathic scoliosis (AIS) earlier that year, and recently had surgery to fuse her spine.
+When Erika was done with her appointment, Debra initiated a conversation between the two families.

 The girls hit it off right away.